wellinthatcase/lively/README.md

 - The top-right gradient is hardly visible under bright lighting conditions in both the splash-screen & editor.
 - ~~In the editor, paragraph margins restore to default (which appears as 2 enters typically) after CTRL+A.~~
 - In the editor, the first line of the RTB word-wraps prematurely.
+- In the Markdown WebBrowser, the hidden scrollbar prevents scrollbar functionality unless you select text and drag the mouse down.
+- The Markdown WebBrowser has no style.

 # Other
 - If Lively is fully protected by copyright, how come it's open source?